RoshdiRaed/RoshdiRaed/README.md

 If you like my work or want to collaborate on meaningful projects, don’t hesitate to connect or reach out:

 - 📫 Email: roshdiraed@gmail.com
-- 💼 LinkedIn / Portfolio / Personal site: *[Add links if available]*
+- 💼 LinkedIn / Portfolio / Personal site: https://highway.laravel.cloud
 - ⭐ GitHub: [github.com/RoshdiRaed](https://github.com/RoshdiRaed)

 > _"Until you spread your wings, you’ll never know how far you can fly!"_